Tree Trimming & Pruning in Manassas, VA

 Will trimming hurt my trees?

 Done correctly and at the right time, trimming improves tree health by removing dead wood, improving structure, and allowing better airflow.
 Poor timing, over-trimming, or improper cuts are what cause harm — which is why hiring an experienced local professional matters.
+For severe damage or hazardous branches, you may need emergency tree removal instead of trimming.

 What is the difference between trimming and removal?